-The mission of the Harvard SOGIE (Sexual Orientation and Gender Identity and Expression) Health Equity Research Collaborative is to advance health equity for all communities, regardless of sexual orientation or gender identity and expression.
-To do so we bring together internationally-recognized scientific experts from diverse disciplines whose research focuses on the intersections of sexual orientation, gender identity and expression, and health.
+The SOGIE (Sexual Orientation and Gender Identity and Expression) Health Equity Research Collaborative, previously named the Harvard SOGIE Health Equity Research Collaborative, is an inter-institutional group of LGBTQ+ health researchers.
+The mission of the SOGIE Collaborative is to advance health equity for all communities, regardless of sexual orientation or gender identity and expression.
+To do so we bring together internationally-recognized scientific experts from diverse disciplines and institutions whose research focuses on the intersections of sexual orientation, gender identity and expression, and health.

 We are committed to promoting the health of diverse LGBTQ+ communities in terms of sexual orientation, gender identity and expression, age, race/ethnicity, geography, and other axes of social inequality.